zwave-js/node-zwave-js/packages/core/api.md

     UnsignedInteger = 1
 }

-// Warning: (ae-missing-release-tag) "CONTROL_CHAR_WIDTH" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CONTROL_CHAR_WIDTH" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export const CONTROL_CHAR_WIDTH = 2;

-// Warning: (ae-missing-release-tag) "CONTROLLER_LABEL" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CONTROLLER_LABEL" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const CONTROLLER_LABEL = "CNTRLR";

-// Warning: (ae-missing-release-tag) "ControllerCapabilityFlags" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ControllerCapabilityFlags" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export enum ControllerCapabilityFlags {